Three U.S. governors to quarantine visitors from states where COVID-19 spiking

 The virus is also renewing its surge in states that opened up early to ease the devastating effect of the restrictions on local economies.

+The New York-New Jersey-Connecticut tri-state area was able to lower its infection rate after locking down much of its economy and moving slowly to reopen.

+With little federal guidance and decisions largely left to local officials and businesses, however, the pace of reopening in the rest of the country continues to look like a patchwork.

 Florida, one of the first states to reopen, on Wednesday experienced a record increase of more than 5,500 new cases.
-Oklahoma, which never ordered a statewide lockdown, posted record new cases on Wednesday, the sixth time it has shattered that record.
+Oklahoma, which never ordered a statewide lockdown, on Wednesday posted record new cases for the sixth time this month.

 On Tuesday, Arizona, California, Mississippi and Nevada had record rises.
 Texas set an all-time high on Monday.